JorjaFox/website/_posts-old-blog/2013-10-15-cabletvcom-transcript.md

     - transcript
 ---

 I must love you guys.
 Transcribing 18 minutes and change is not simple, fast, or easy.
-In fact, it's only <em>slightly</em> less annoying than it was in 2000.
+In fact, it's only _slightly_ less annoying than it was in 2000.
 It's 2013!
 Where's my flying car and auto-transcription service!?

 So here's the audio: